Andy Phillips (kicker): College career

 After red-shirting the 2012 season, Phillips was the starting placekicker for Utah in 2013.
-On his college debut, Phillips went three for three on field goals and connected on all three extra points, as well as an recovered onside kick in a win over Utah State.
+On his college debut, Phillips went three for three on field goals and connected on all three extra points, as well as a recovered onside kick in a win over Utah State.
 He made his first eleven straight field goals in his first six games, the fourth longest streak in school history.
 He finished his freshman season with 17-20 (85%) field goals and connecting on all 41 extra points.
 He also executed two onside kicks.

 In 2014, Phillips set school records in field goals made (23) and attempted (28).
 His 23 field goals led the Pac-12.
 He connected on twelve straight field goals, tied for third-best in school history.
 On October 6, 2014, Phillips kicked three field goals including the game-winner over No. 8 UCLA.
 He earned Lou Graza weekly honors.
 He finished with 23-28 (82.1%) on field goals and 44-45 (97.8%) on extra points.
 He was named first-team All-Pac-12.

 In 2015.
 Phillips tied his own school record with 23 field goals, and connected on ten straight field goals to end the season.
 On November 14, 2015, Phillips kicked three field goals including an overtime 40-yarder in a double-overtime loss to Arizona.
 He finished the season going 23-27 (85.2) on field goals and making all 47 PATs.
 He was named a second-team All-American.

 In his senior season, Phillips went 21-25 (84%) on field goals and kicking all 43 PATs.
 He scored 14 points including four field goals and the game-winner in a 26-24 Foster Farms Bowl victory over Indiana.
 He was named to the second-team All-Pac-12.